stoeps13/connections-doc/source/admin/install/t_install_deploy_caching_proxy.md

         where httpserver is the host name of the HTTP server.
 The HTTP server is usually IBM HTTP Server, but could be a load balancer or another proxy, depending on your deployment. proxyserver is the host name of the proxy server.

+        !!! note
-        **Note:** You can specify \* in the URL \(to indicate that all URLs for the server can be passed\) only if HCL Connections is the only application installed on the server.
+    You can specify \* in the URL \(to indicate that all URLs for the server can be passed\) only if HCL Connections is the only application installed on the server.
 Alternatively, you can use a more specific URL such as http://httpserver/connections/\*.
 You can use more than one ReversePass rule if you need to specify different servers for each component.

     6. Also in the Mapping Rules section, add the following proxy rules: